jasenmichael/g75-daily-plan/week-8.md

 ###### Daily Goals:
 - [ ] Goto Cypress breakout.
-- [ ] Review resume and deliverables for career services requirements due today.
+- [x] Review resume and deliverables for career services requirements due today.
-- [ ] Finish Vue.js code along project I started last night.
+- [x] Finish Vue.js code along project I started last night.
-- [ ] Reopen the candy shop drill 2 can-of-worms
+- [x] Reopen the candy shop drill 2 can-of-worms
 -------
 ##### Tuesday - January 30, 2018
 > __Positive Affirmation of the day:__

-> ...
+> I have been hired by the universe to be myself.

+> Today is going to be a really, really good day.

 ###### Daily Goals:
+- [ ] Goto meditation at 1pm today.
+- [ ] Watch Cypress breakout I missed yesterday.
-- [ ]
+- [ ] Complete candy shop drill 2
-- [ ]
+- [ ] Goto Data Science capstones tonight.
 -------
 ##### Wednesday - January 31, 2018
 > __Positive Affirmation of the day:__